merivale/victor/README.md

     -> "I had been busy tomorrow."  -- before I heard of the accident, but then I cleared my schedule
 ```

 With this in mind, let me stress that the optional time argument needn't specify a time in the future; the constraint is rather that it must specify a time that is *later* than the time of the prearrangment or predetermination.
-Thus we find `PAST PREORDAINED` messages (and `PRIOR PAST PREORDAINED` messages) for which the time specified is itself past:
+Thus we find conservative `PAST PREORDAINED` messages (and conservative `PRIOR PAST PREORDAINED` messages) for which the time specified is itself past:

 ```elm
 PAST (PREORDAINED "yesterday" ( Speaker, ( Be, "busy" ) ))